 Can I put IRA funds or Roth IRA funds into a CD?

 Many people who have either a traditional IRA or a Roth IRA are looking for other safe ways to grow their retirement assets.
-One option that gets overlooked by many is that an IRA CD can be part of an IRA plan.
+One option that you don’t want to overlook is an IRA Certificate of Deposit (IRA CD).

-IRA certificates of deposit are another viable option to build your savings for retirement.
+IRA CDs are a viable option for building your savings for retirement.
 But before you get started, it's important to know the difference between the two types of retirement accounts:

-With IRA certificates of deposit, you get the "best of both worlds" in a sense: the tax benefits of an IRA and the safety and security of a CD, which is a great alternative for many people.
+With IRA CDs, you get the "best of both worlds" in a sense: the tax benefits of an IRA and the security of a CD.

-Placing an IRA CD into a traditional or Roth IRA Plan can be done online at Ally Bank.
-Many people like the ease and convenience of banking online.
-You can still supplement your retirement savings efforts with Ally Bank's IRA CD products, which offer some of the most competitive interest rates around.
-Learn more at allybank.com or call live, 24/7 customer service at 877-247-ALLY (2559) today.
+Supplement your retirement savings efforts with Ally Bank's IRA CD products, which offer some of the most competitive interest rates around.
+Learn more by visiting Allybank.com or call live, 24/7 customer care at 877-247-ALLY (2559) today.